LanDinh/khaleesi-ninja/documentation/scripts.md

 If this file doesn't exist, `./scripts/development/swich_current_service.sh` is called to create it.
 If `GATE` and `SERVICE` were specified, the specified micro service is affected.

-This requires `kubectl` to be connected to a cluster.

-1. Make sure that the necessary infrastructure exists
-1. Apply the manifests for the service
+This applies the manifests for the given service.

 If the `development` or `integration` environment was chosen, some more steps are executed: